Internship application due to email@example.com by Friday, Nov. 10, 2017

-The Reference & Instruction Department participates in a range of activities and services.
-We are available for research consultation with students and other patrons at the Reference Desk.
+The Research & Instruction Department participates in a range of activities and services.
+We are available for research consultation with students and other patrons at the Research Help Desk.
 We work with faculty members to design and deliver custom information literacy instruction sessions.
 We manage the print and online reference collections, including selection of materials.
-We maintain the library’s website and develop webpages to assist with research.
+We develop research guides to assist students with research.
 We also coordinate various outreach programs for the library.

-The Fortenbaugh Reference Intern will work 6-8 hours per week while classes are in session.
+The Fortenbaugh Research & Instruction Intern will work 6-8 hours per week while classes are in session.
 The internship carries a stipend of $8.50 per hour (6-8 hours/week, 14 weeks).
-After a training period, the intern will work 4-6 hours per week at the Reference Desk and participate in collection management activities.
+After a training period, the intern will work 4-6 hours per week at the Research Help Desk and participate in collection management activities.
 In addition, other projects will be assigned based on the interests of the intern and the current needs of the department.
-For example, the intern might design a special program for students (ex: extreme finals study night), help librarians prepare information literacy instruction sessions for specific courses, assist with a library exhibit, or develop a specific subject area of the reference collection.
+For example, the intern might design a special program for students (e.g. finals study break night), help librarians prepare information literacy instruction sessions for specific courses, assist with a library exhibit, or develop a specific subject area of the reference collection.